Flutter-13Aprill/Foodora-App-UI/README.md

 ---
 ### ✨ Features

-- **Splash Screen**: A loading screen that appears when the app is launched.
+- **Splash Screen**: A loading screen shown at app launch.

-- **Login/Signup**: A screen that includes a TabBar to switch between the login and signup forms, allowing users to easily toggle between the two.
+- **Login/Signup**: A screen with a TabBar to switch between login and signup forms.

-- **Home Screen**: The main screen of the app, which includes:
+- **Home Screen**: The main screen with:
-  - **Navigation Drawer**: A side menu containing options like "Previous Orders" and "Settings," with the user's name displayed at the top.
-This name is passed from the Login screen.
+  - **Navigation Drawer**: A side menu with options like "Previous Orders" and "Settings," displaying the user's name passed from the Login screen.
-  - **Categories**: Displays food categories such as Burger, Pizza, Chicken, etc., using a horizontal ListView to allow users to scroll through the options.
+  - **Categories**: Horizontal ListView to display food categories (e.g., Burger, Pizza, Chicken).
-  - **Burgers Section**: Lets users select burgers using a horizontally scrollable PageView for an interactive selection experience.
+  - **Burgers Section**: A horizontally scrollable PageView for burger selection.
-  - **Cart Functionality**: A cart button that adds items to the cart and increases the cart counter whenever an item is added.rs and Settings, with the user's name shown at the top.
-This name is passed from the Login screen.
+  - **Cart Functionality**: A cart button that adds items and increases the cart counter.
 ---
 ### ⚙️ Tech Stack
 - **Flutter**